Table of Contents

 Our blindspots are HUGE.
 HUGE.They’re more like this:

 There are a million reasons why a study or entire area of research could be in that unknown white area.
 A lot of our blindspots exist because of the way that scientific information tends to spread to the general public, which is very similar to the way that cultural items—movies, music, books—become hits.
 It starts with the creation of a study.
-We’ll use wine to symbolize a study, because anytime that a study makes it through the process of being peer-reviewed is always a good time to test one’s tolerance for booze:
+We’ll use wine to symbolize a study, because whenever a study makes it through the process of being peer-reviewed, it’s also time to test one’s tolerance for booze:

 On its own, a single study will get published in a journal, like the Journal of Personality and Social Psychology, the Journal of Experimental Social Psychology, the Journal of Health Psychology, or Psychological Science.
 If a study is vibrant, related to something in the news, or particularly interesting, psychology writers might help spread it out into the universe, like so: